dathere/100.dathere.com/exercises-setup.md

 #### Add qsv to your PATH

-To ensure you may access qsv from your terminal without having to specify a path, you'll need to add qsv to your PATH.
+To ensure you may access qsv from your terminal in any directory without having to specify a path to the qsv binary file, you'll need to add qsv to your PATH environment variable.

-If you used the `qsv-X.Y.Z.msi` installer for Windows then this should already have been done for you.
-You may verify this works by opening a terminal (Windows Terminal, Command Prompt, Git Bash, Powershell, etc.) and run `qsv`.
-This should output the list of available commands as intended.
+If you used the `qsv-X.Y.Z.msi` installer for Windows then this should have already been done for you.
+You may verify this works by opening a terminal (Windows Terminal, Command Prompt, Git Bash, Powershell, etc.), type `qsv --list`, and press enter to run the command.
+This should output the list of available qsv commands as intended.

 For macOS and Linux there are various ways to add qsv to the PATH.
 One way is moving the `qsv` binary file to `/usr/local/bin`, which you may do by changing your directory to where `qsv` is located and running: